jlpteaching/ECS154B/lab1/lab1.md

 ```

 The test only runs for a single cycle, since you're just executing one instruction.
-This shows that at the end of the cycle, the cycle count is 1 (`CYCLE=1`) and the PC is now 4 `pc: 4`.
+This shows that at the end of the cycle, the cycle count is 1 (`CYCLE=1`) and the PC is now 4 (`pc: 4`).
 This also shows the I/O for every module in the CPU.
 You are only concerned with a subset of the modules right now (i.e., `registers`, `aluControl`, and `alu`).

 Note that the test initializes `t0` to 1234.
 You can see this on line 70 in `src/test/scala/labs/Lab1Test.scala`.
-This creates a `CPUTestCase` that
+This creates a `CPUTestCase` that:
 - runs the `add1` program
 - uses the `single-cycle` CPU
 - initializes the `t0` register to 1234
 - checks that `zero` is 0, `t0` is 1234, and `t1` is 1234
-- Doesn't initialize any memory addresses
+- doesn't initialize any memory addresses
-- Doesn't check any memory addresses
+- doesn't check any memory addresses

-More information about `CPUTestCase` can be found in the code (`src/test/scala/cpu-tests/CPUTesterDriver.scala` line 94) and in the [DINO CPU documentation](https://github.com/jlpteaching/dinocpu/blob/master/documentation/testing.md)
+More information about `CPUTestCase` can be found in the code (`src/test/scala/cpu-tests/CPUTesterDriver.scala`, line 94), and in the [DINO CPU documentation](https://github.com/jlpteaching/dinocpu/blob/master/documentation/testing.md).

 # Part IV: Implementing the rest of the R-type instructions

-**The test for this part is `dinocpu.SingleCycleRTypeTesterLab1`**
+**The test for this part is `dinocpu.SingleCycleRTypeTesterLab1`.**

 In this part of the lab, you will be implementing all of the other R-Type RISC-V instructions.
 These are all of the ALU operations in the ISA.